gmontamat/gentun/README.md

 ## Advanced features

-It's usually convenient to initialize a population with certain known individuals instead of fully at random.
+It's usually convenient to initialize the genetic algorithm with some known individuals instead of a random population.
 For example, you can add custom individuals to the population before running the genetic algorithm if you already have an intuition of which hyperparameters work well with your model:

 ```python
 # Best known parameters so far